DentalNPI

 Frequently asked

-• How are these dental public healths in Nevada ranked?
+• How are these dental public health dentists in Nevada ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 5 listed, 1 is Medicare-enrolled and 0 practice in a dental shortage area.
 We do not accept payment for placement.

-• Do dental public healths in Nevada accept Medicaid?
+• Do dental public health dentists in Nevada accept Medicaid?

 Nevada's Medicaid program is Nevada Medicaid.
 Specialist participation varies.
 We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Nevada Medicaid provider directory (https://dhcfp.nv.gov/).

-• How do I check a dental public health's license in Nevada?
+• How do I check a dental public health dentist's license in Nevada?

 Use the Nevada State Board of Dental Examiners license-lookup at https://nvdental.org/.
 Confirm the license is active and check for any disciplinary actions.

-• When should I see a dental public health instead of a general dentist?
+• When should I see a dental public health dentist instead of a general dentist?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.